Sturg25/Face_Mask_and_Physical_Distancing_Detection_System/README.md

 3. Then download the project software in this repository.
 This repository includes the necessary files for the project software to operate and also the datasets for the training of the face mask detection model.

-4. Once the project software is downloaded and extracted, set the current environment to FMPDD by using the command `conda activate fmpdd` and proceed to install all the required libraries in `requirement.txt` by using the command `pip install -r requirement.txt` inside the project’s directory using Anaconda Prompt.
+4. Once the project software is downloaded and extracted, set the current environment to FMPDD by using the command `conda activate fmpdd` and proceed to install all the required libraries in `requirements.txt` by using the command `pip install -r requirement.txt` inside the project’s directory using Anaconda Prompt.

 5. Download and install the specified GPU drivers;
 •	Nvidia CUDA 10.1: